Gosti/rosa/README.md

 # RoSA

-Rosa is a fast and easy way to implement RSA in your go project.
+RoSA is a fast and easy way to implement RSA in your go project.

 ### Version
 0.0.1